NOTE: A Rapid Access form is available to submit proposals for COVID-19-related research at NSLS-II structural biology beamlines.

 Expertise and Capabilities

 To study the elemental distribution and the complex chemistry within biological and environmental samples, we partially develop and operate a suite of experimental stations within NSLS-II’s Imaging and Microscopy Program.
 The program offers specialized tools to investigate the morphology, structure, chemistry, elemental variations, and strain distribution in heterogeneous samples.
-For more information on the Imaging and Microscopy Program and our contribution to environmental and life science studies within the Program, see the program’s website.
+For more information on the Imaging and Microscopy Program and its contribution to environmental and life science studies within the Program, see the program’s website.

 We develop and operate a dedicated suite of Macromolecular Crystallography (MX) beamlines at NSLS-II for discovery-class research on the molecular structure and function of complex biomolecules using extremely small crystals.
 This selection of research tools offers visiting researchers the ability to study the 3-D structure of crystalized molecule complexes using extremely bright x-rays.
 For more details on each experimental stations, or beamlines, visit the Structural Biology Program website.